Saskatchewan’s Own Irish Community

 The Session – This is site where musicians can go and learn tunes from others and submit some tunes of their own.
 This online community is a great place to learn about Irish Traditional Music!

-Antonio Pacelli Irish Dancewear – This site belongs to a company that sells all manner of Irish Dancewear.
+Antonio Pacelli Irish Dancewear – This site belongs to a company out of Ireland that sells all manner of Irish Dancewear.
 They also have many interesting articles, guides and photos related to Irish Dancing.

 Irish Language / Gaeilge